KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/documenting_python.rst

     sphinx-build docs docs/_build/html

-Sphinx will print out any errors in the your documentation.
+Sphinx will print out any errors in the documentation.
 These must be fixed to properly generate the documentation.

-The documentation can be viewed by opening ``docs/_build/html/index.html`` in your browser.
+It can be viewed by opening ``docs/_build/html/index.html`` in your browser.